 The technical rules of competition are noted in the FINA Rule book.
-National programs may substitute their local NGB rules.
+National programs may substitute their local national governing body (NGB) rules.
 The FINA rule book will be used for all multi-chapter or multi-program events.
 Exceptions to these rules are listed below: